chrisvargauk/angularjs-websql-collection/README.md

+As of mid 2015, IndexDB is tempting to use but for mobile applications using web technologies it's just not quite there yet.
+I believe WebSQL is still better for indexed storage, even if it is not a standard anymore.
+The problem is that WebSQL is a relational database and that makes it complicated to work with JSON objects.
+The following Collection implementation makes it easy to use WebSQL with JSON objects.
+The lib takes JSON objects and creates the related tables for you, all you need to focus on is to keep adding new object to the collection and the lib takes care of storing those object for later.

 <h3>Context</h3>
 Lets say you've created a "user" object.
-You are happy with the properties and you want to save objects.
+You are happy with the properties and you want to save it.
 <pre>
-like the following user object. var user = {
+var user = {
   name: 'John',
   age: '12'